Jon Aurtenetxe: Amorebieta and Dundee

 In August 2017, after some weeks without a club, Aurtenexte joined Segunda División B's Amorebieta, returning to where he had played as a child 15 years earlier and reuniting with his former Athletic teammate Joseba Etxeberria who was now acting as manager.
 On 29 August, it was announced that he had left.

 On 30 August 2017, Aurtenetxe signed for Dundee on a contract until January 2018.
 He made his Scottish Premiership debut on 28 October, coming on as a 64th-minute substitute in a 3–1 home loss against Hamilton Academical.
 He agreed to a new deal on 12 January 2018 that kept him at Dens Park until the end of the season, following which he was released.

 Aurtenetxe returned to Amorebieta for the 2018 pre-season, on the same understanding as the previous year that he would be allowed to leave if he received a better offer from another club.
 On 19 July, he acted as captain in a friendly against former employers Athletic Bilbao.

 Later career

 In late December 2018, Aurtenetxe agreed to join Australian National Premier League side Adelaide Comets FC for the upcoming season, with the deal being made effective the following month.
 He returned to Spain and its third level on 18 July 2019, signing a one-year contract at CD Atlético Baleares.

 On 4 July 2021, following a brief spell at Madrid-based Las Rozas CF, Aurtenetxe moved abroad again with Miedź Legnica in the Polish I liga.
 He was crowned champion in his first season, with the subsequent promotion to the Ekstraklasa.
-On 22 February 2023, after making eight appearances in the Polish top division, he left the club by mutual consent.
+He left by mutual consent in February 2023, after eight top-division appearances.

+Aurtenetxe went back to his homeland in July 2023, signing for Primera Federación club SD Logroñés.
+On 6 August 2024, he returned for a third stint at Amorebieta.